Mjvolk3/torchcell/notes/user.Mjvolk3.torchcell.tasks.weekly.2024.40.md

 ## 2024.10.03

-- [ ] Synthetic Lethality phenotypes not linked to query.
+- [x] Synthetic Lethality phenotypes not linked to query.
 Breaks `PhenotypeMemberOf` relation. → Checked two of these broken edge types.
-- [ ] `SynthLethalityYeastSynthLethDbDataset` is a missing node.
+- [x] `SynthLethalityYeastSynthLethDbDataset` is a missing node.
 Breaks `ExperimentMemberOf` relation.
-- [ ] `Mentions` relation is broken.
+- [x] `Mentions` relation is broken.
 All the `to` and `from` look mostly different and this is really only in the case of a secondary data source like synthetic lethality.
+- [x] Fixed typo in `cell_adapter`
+- [x] Test smaller build with just synthetic lethality.
+Now import errors.
+- [ ] Run small build again with synthetic lethality fix.

 ***